[Linux Commands] Cool Commands [Mini Usage Examples]

 This is often used when combining intermediate certificates.

-When combining certificates with cat, there is no line feed code on the last line.
+When combining certificates with cat, there is no line break code at the end.

 awk is written as

-awk 'pattern {action}' And if the action is omitted, records that match the pattern will be displayed.
+awk 'pattern {action}' If the action is omitted, it will display records that match the pattern.

 This is the same technique as the famous SQL injection example "WHERE id='hoge' or 'A'='A'".
 Pass true.
-(Bad example?)
+(Bad analogy?)

 summary

-So, I wrote down some ways to use commands that I personally think would become popular.
+So, I've written down some command usage tips that I personally hope will become popular.
+If

-If you have something like that, please let me know.
-(Or write an article.
-I'll read it.)
+you have any tips like these, please let me know in secret.
+(Or write an article about them.
+I'll read them.)

 12